yeslogic/prince-docs/docs/styling.md

 The value `footnote` transforms the element into a footnote: it creates a footnote call in the place where it appears in its natural flow, and moves the element to the bottom of the column - please note that a normal page is considered to be a single column layout.
 The footnote marker is placed outside of the block of the footnote.
 With the value `inline-footnote`, the footnote marker is placed inside of the block of the footnote.
 To move the footnote to the bottom of a page in a multi-column layout, instead of to the bottom of its column, the correct float reference needs to be defined with the [`-prince-float-reference`](css-props.md#prop-prince-float-reference) property.
 See also [Footnotes](#footnotes).

+Please also consult [A quick guide to creating footnotes in Prince](https://www.princexml.com/howcome/2022/guides/footnotes/) for more examples and complex applications of footnotes.

 ##### Sidenotes and wide floats

 Prince allows elements to be floated into a predefined sidenote area, left or right of the main page area, with the `sidenote` value.
 Within that region, they can be placed at the top or the bottom, or be aligned in different ways with their natural anchoring points.
 For more details see [Sidenotes](#sidenotes).